 The Children's District is the historic name of an area near the southeast corner of Central Park, north of the Pond at 59th Street and south of the 65th Street Transverse, between the Center Drive and the East Drive.
 Conveniently sited to welcome visitors immediately upon their arrival to the Park, it offered facilities catering to the needs of small children and their caregivers, including the Dairy refreshment house and the Children’s Cottage (a changing and restroom facility).
 Most significant of these was the Kinderberg, also referred to as the Children’s Shelter or the Nursery.
 Completed in 1868, it was a character-defining feature of the Children’s District and the largest, most elaborate of several rustic shelters located at high points in the Park landscape.
-Sited on a large outcropping of rock overlooking the Pond, the Kinderberg offered shade, seating, and tables for mothers and children to rest, picnic, and play games.
+Sited on a large outcropping of rock overlooking the Pond, the Kinderberg offered shade, seating, and tables for caregivers and children to rest, picnic, and play games.

 Site Work